athrael-soju/CopperAI/README.md

   PINECONE_THRESHOLD=0.95 - Adjust as needed
   ```

-  - If you choose to use Pinecone, Rename pinecone\.env.local to pinecone\.env and set values:
+  - If you choose to use Pinecone, Rename pinecone/.env.local to pinecone/.env and set values:

   ```
   # OpenAI